junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Medium?"
 Dean echoes.

 "Things from the angel.
-Things he can identify as his own, guiding his way to the call."
+Things he can identify as his, guiding his way to the call."
 Missouri explains.

 That rings a bell.
 Dean automatically touches the handprint on his left shoulder across the jacket, knowing the red mark is still there.
 Back then, that mark was all they had that has a direct link with the angel, but now, he has more.

-Dean reaches into his inner chest pocket, putting the piece of trench coat fabric and blood stained black feather on the table between them, fingers lingering the edge of the feather, not leaving.
-Both still have the same temperature from his body.
+Dean reaches into his inner chest pocket, putting the piece of trench coat fabric and blood stained black feather on the table between them, fingers lingering at the edge of the feather, not leaving.
+Both of them still have the same temperature from his body warmth.

 "I have these."
 He tells Missouri.
 "Cas left them behind when, emm, last two times we saw each other, right before he disappeared.
 Would they work?"